Step 1: Review your finances

 Before diving deep into property research, start by taking a close look at your finances.

-• Calculate your borrowing power as well as the amount you’ll be comfortable putting down as a deposit.
+Calculate how much you can borrow as well as the amount you’ll be comfortable putting down as a deposit.

 • Lenders will typically require a 20 per cent deposit if you want to avoid Lenders Mortgage Insurance (LMI).

-• Alongside the deposit, also factor in upfront costs like stamp duty, legal fees and any expenses such as initial repairs and renovations the property may need.
+• Budget for upfront costs like stamp duty, legal fees and any expenses such as initial repairs and renovations the property may need.

 With your finances in order, it’s time to research and find an investment property that meets your goals.